bignimbus/cash.js/README.md

 ```

 ## Contributing
 cash.js is written using ES6 syntax, transpiled to AMD modules using [babel](!https://babeljs.io/docs/using-babel/).
 AMD modules are compiled into one global module via [AMDClean](https://github.com/gfranko/amdclean).
-The DOM module also makes use of [Object.observe](!https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe) and [Object.assign](!https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign), so there are some polyfill dependencies.
+The DOM module also makes use of [Object.assign](!https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign), so there is one polyfill dependency for browsers that do not yet support `Object.assign`.

 Want to help?
 Clone and `npm install --save-dev`.
 I will try to keep track of current issues once the repo approaches stability.
-There is a precommit hook that builds the app and runs the tests.
+There is a precommit hook that builds the app, lints the source code and runs the tests.
 No need to run the build task unless you feel like it.